Have you had big overdraft problems for a long period?

 Packaged bank accounts

-You are unlikely to win a complaint about a student overdraft saying you were a student and it was unaffordable at that point.
+You won’t win a complaint about a student overdraft saying you were a student and it was unaffordable at that point.

-But later when the bank has started charging interest, from that point it should doing reviews and checking if you are in difficulty.
-So from here on you can lin affordability complaints.
+But after the bank has started charging interest, from that point it should do reviews and check if you are in difficulty.
+So from here on you can win affordability complaints.

 The Bank replies